 Capture One Express for Sony – absolutely free software best suited for basic RAW editing and image catalogization.
 Some of the professional tools are not available in Express version, but in general, it’s the same Capture One.

 Capture One Pro for Sony – professional software with all the features of the standard Capture One Pro.
-The only difference is the price tag, which is five times lower compared to regular Pro (plus you can save 10% with the code AMBC1BLOG).
+The only difference is the price tag, which is five times lower compared to regular Pro.
 If you have a Sony camera – it’s the best option for you.
 For more details check out this article “Capture One for Sony: How It Works”.

 Capture One DB – is a special run mode of Capture One dedicated to working with files from Phase One Digital Backs only.
 As you might have guessed by now, DB stands for Digital Back.
 DB mode doesn’t require any activation, but it won’t work with RAW files from regular cameras.

 1.1.2.
 Capture One Licenses